Why social cohesion is vital for Europe

 The Commission’s policies and initiatives in this area give particular attention to the interests and needs of disadvantaged groups, such as, for instance, young people, older generations, individuals with disabilities, people from a migrant or refugee background and people living in poverty or material deprivation.

 To achieve the best possible results from cohesion and well-being practices, cooperation is encouraged with other areas, such as education, social care, healthcare, science and technology as well as regional and urban development.

 EU support for culture and social cohesion

 The Commission has led on a variety of initiatives harnessing the power of culture and cultural diversity for social cohesion and well-being.
 Since 2008, the Commission has identified social cohesion as one of the priority areas of its cultural policy.
 The European year for intercultural dialogue (2008) and the Platform for Intercultural Europe (2008-2013) can be highlighted in this respect.

-In 2016-2017, another Open Method of Coordination group was convened to discuss the integration of migrants and refugees in societies through the arts and culture.
-Its report includes 23 recommendations focusing on three themes: empowerment through intercultural dialogue and the arts, inter-sectoral and partnership working and evaluation of intercultural dialogue objectives and projects.
+During the period between 2016 and2017, the European Commission convened another Open Method of Coordination group to discuss the integration of migrants and refugees in societies through the arts and culture.

 Another important document introducing the mission of public cultural institutions to promote social cohesion is the Report on the Role of Public Arts and Cultural Institutions in the Promotion of Cultural Diversity and Intercultural Dialogue (2012-2014).
 The idea of the report is to help dedicated public cultural institutions, artists and communities as well as policymakers to harness the potential of culture for the benefit of all.